0x7ace80/virtualbox_usb_mitm/README.md

 ```c
 LogRel(("This is a test, Number %d, Name %s", 1, "Test"));
 ```
 You can print message at any place.
-Note that too much print will slow down the virtual machine speed.
+Note that too much print will slow down the virtual machine.

 USB traffic can also be logged under Pcap format in VBox: